California Farm Tractor Accident Lawyer

 tractor

 According to the National Safety Council, a shocking 44 percent of all tractor accident deaths were caused by overturned tractors.
 Between 1992 and 2001, over 2,100 people died in accidents involving farm tractors.
-Many of these awful deaths caused by tractor accidents could have been avoided with more stringent safety protocols on farms and other businesses.
+Many of these awful deaths caused by tractor accidents could have been avoided with stricter safety protocols on farms and other businesses.

 Farm Tractor Rollover Accidents